hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/subqueries.md

 ```

 Notice the use of the `.as(anchorTerm, recursiveTerm)` method.
 It specifies the anchor and recursive
-terms of the recursive CTE separately.
+terms of the recursive CTE separately. `UNION ALL` is the default linking operator.

-Also, there's an alternative method `asUnion()` that implements recursive CTEs using the `UNION` operator rather than the default `UNION ALL` operator.
+There's the alternative method `.asUnion(anchorTerm, recursiveTerm)` that implements recursive CTEs using the `UNION` operator rather than the default `UNION ALL` operator.
 This variant is only supported by the PostgreSQL and MariaDB databases.

 ### 8. Lateral Joins